 8. Hold the needle in your dominant hand with the hole facing up.
 With your other hand pull the cat’s skin up by the scruff around her shoulder blades, forming a tent.

-9. DECISIVELY insert the needle into the tent of skin.
+9. DECISIVELY insert the needle (with the hole side up) into the tent of skin.
 Don’t hesitate.
 The first few times it’ll be gross and scary and shocking and you’ll hear the skin crunch and all sorts of awful things.
 You want the needle to go in the pocket of air between the skin and her muscle.

 10. Release the scruff and let the IV fluids flow by rolling the wheel upwards.